Skip to Content

 Another of our favorites is the Upper and Lower Falls at McKinney Falls State Park.

-Located just outside of Austin, McKinney Falls State Park is the perfect place to see another of the waterfalls in Texas but also enjoy the day swimming, fishing, kayaking, and more!
+Located just outside of Austin, McKinney Falls State Park is the perfect place to see another of the waterfalls in Texas.
+You can also enjoy the day swimming, fishing, kayaking, and more!

 When you arrive at McKinney Falls Park, a short hike will get you to the falls.